Journal Selection for MEDLINE

 Scientific and Editorial Quality Assessment

-The LSTRC evaluates journals for MEDLINE based on 5 critical elements, listed in the table below.
-Examples of the types of questions the LSTRC may consider for each element are also provided.
+The scientific and editorial quality assessment for MEDLINE focuses on 5 critical elements, listed in the table below.
+Examples of the types of questions the reviewers may consider for each element are also provided.

 |Critical Element||Possible Considerations|